explainers-by-googlers/cross-origin-storage/README.md

 1. Request a sequence of `FileSystemFileHandle` objects for the files, specifying the files' hashes.
 1. Check if each resource exists in COS and make sure it can be shared without causing privacy issues.
 1. Retrieve the sequence of `FileSystemFileHandle` objects after the user agent has granted access.

+> [!NOTE]
+> A `NotFoundError` `DOMException` does not necessarily mean the file is absent from COS.
+User agents may suppress availability of a file for privacy reasons (see [Availability gating](#availability-gating)).
+Callers should handle `NotFoundError` by falling back to a network fetch, regardless of the cause.

 ##### Example: Retrieving a single file